Face facts: it’s not very good.

 Sue: Right.
 I think I know where this is going now.

 Sue: I don’t know how I feel about Leela being a mass murderer.
-I’m happy to see the Doctor giving her a dressing down for that.
+I’m glad the Doctor gave her a good dressing down for that.

 The episode concludes with the Doctor coming face to face with his, er… face.

 Sue: Nice cliffhanger.
-I was beginning to lose interest in this, but I’m definitely intrigued now.
+I was beginning to lose interest, but I’m definitely intrigued now.
 Stick Part Two on.

 Part Two